Using Twitter for blog commenting

 Now that your blog post is live you want readers to be able to comment on it and start a lively discussion.
 Let's use Twitter for that, because it's something Twitter is good at.

 And you'll see the tweet you've just posted in step 1.
-This URL is a search query on Twitter for the URL of your blog post.

 Now add this link to your blog post too and name it "Discuss on Twitter".
 When someone clicks the link and replies to one of the tweets in the search result, that reply will also appear in that search result and this way your are building a discussion thread on your blog post.